-Hi, we are Ben Ellison and Ben Stein, Editor and Publisher of Panbo, and this page is where you can find out how to get in touch with us, how to support Panbo with advertising, and much more.
+Hi, we are Ben Ellison and Ben Stein, Senior Editor and Editor/Publisher of Panbo, and this page is where you can find out how to get in touch with us, how to support Panbo with advertising, and much more.
 But first here’s a disclaimer that seems necessary in this age of media distrust:

 The only paid advertising on this site is the ads.
 We appreciate our advertisers, but they have no say over editorial content and, in fact — skeptics, please note — they never demand any.
 Moreover, Panbo does not sell any other form of advertising like links or product placements.
 We choose what we write about and we say what we want.
 Please enjoy!